Anointing Fire Catholic Ministries (AFCM)

-When some is convinced of his or her vocation to serve the LORD AND HIS CHURCH Through AFCM he or her has to spend a long time in intense prayer.
+When someone is convinced of his or her vocation to serve the LORD and His Church Through AFCM , they have to spend a long time in intense prayer.
 Gradually lord will add Co workers with them .
-They form a AFCM COMMUNITY UNDER THE GUIDANCE OF AFCM CO ORDINATOR of that region or country.
+They form an AFCM Community under the guidance of a AFCM Coordinator of that region or country.
 They are free to welcome Three to Twelve families to their community.
 If more families come forward they can start another AFCM community.
-However according to the situation co ordinator can allow exceptions regarding the number of the families.
+However according to the situation co- ordinator can allow exceptions regarding the number of the families.
 They have to come together for community prayer frequently.
 Intimacy and unity among the community members is very very important.
-AFCM WORKS THROUGH EVANGELICAL COMMUNITIES.
+AFCM works through evangelical communities.

-The Central Office of AFCM is at AFCM HILLS , Thavalam , Attapady,Kerala, INDIA.
+The Central Office of AFCM is at Ruha Mount , Thavalam , Attapady,Kerala, INDIA.
 International Co ordinator will be the responsible officer of this ministry.
 The First international Co ordinator is Mr.Shibu Kurian .

 AFCM CENTRAL OFFICE

 PALAKKAD,KERALA, INDIA 678582